How different is filing taxes in India versus filing taxes in the USA?

 Tax returns in both India and the US can be filed manually, entirely online or with the aid of tax filing software programs.
 Alternatively, you can hire a professional such as a financial consultant or CA to help you out with your tax filings.

 In any case, it is recommended that you make optimal tax-saving investments that can help you save considerably for years to come.
-To that end, an excellent option is the iSelect Star Term Plan from Canara HSBC Oriental Bank of Commerce Life Insurance.
+To that end, an excellent option is the iSelect Star Term Plan from Canara HSBC Life Insurance.
 It is a customised insurance plan that provides not just tax benefits under Section 80C but also a safety net for your entire family.
 With the iSelect+ Term, you can avail features such as whole life cover, return on premium, multiple payout option and increased coverage.

 We will call you shortly.